JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 ![](images/01.png)

-In this docker setup, Prometheus and Grafana uses  configuration files in ./Docker folder.
+In this docker setup, Prometheus and Grafana use configuration files defined in the `./Docker` folder.
 Check the docker-compose container definitions for more information.

 When our services will be set up, we will update the `prometheus.yml` file and restart the Prometheus container.